usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_11/content.md

 To integrate the real robot with the Bayes filter, I needed to make the robot return evenly spaced readings from a 360 degree pan.

 My current data collection setup is very good at taking rapid readings, but not great at triggering readings at evenly spaced intervals.
-Instead of spending time writing and debugging new code, I decided to just reuse my old code.My routine takes as many ToF and gyroscope readings as possible in a 360 spin, then transmits the data back to the computer.
-On the Artemis I used the same PID angular speed controller is in [lab 9](../lab_9), and my python code was as follows:
+Instead of spending time writing and debugging new code, I decided to just reuse my old code.
+My routine takes as many ToF and gyroscope readings as possible in a 360 spin, then transmits the data back to the computer.
+On the Artemis I used the same PID angular speed controller from [lab 9](../lab_9), and my python code is as follows:

 ```python
 print("starting reading")